 It is an advantage that we employ the Federal Reserve's true language approved exactly for this purpose.
 As well-established by Baerg (2020), Central Bank messaging is subject to detailed word-smithing in order to achieve its goals.
-The statement's specific design choices reinforce the importance of eliciting true cues, which can circumvent the theoretical shortcomings of "engineered" cues especially on behalf of an institution with such precise messaging (Alt, Lassen and Marshall, 2016).
+The statement's specific design choices reinforce the importance of eliciting true cues, as "engineered" cues would not obviously be of use practically or in theory development.
 However, those design choices also raise complications relevant to the Federal Reserve's status as a meaningful or credible messenger to survey respondents.
 First, the statement includes phrasing that may be unfamiliar and thus generate noisy responses.
 In particular, the statement refers to the relatively abstract concept of "retail financial services," which is terminology consistent with the Federal Reserve principle of non-endorsement of any specific commercial entity.
-The word "bank" is not inclusive of all formal financial service providers, which puts the onus on respondents to understand an on-reservation bank branch as within the scope of the statement.
+The word "bank" is not inclusive of all formal financial service providers, which puts the onus on respondents to understand an on-reservation bank as within the scope of the statement.
 Of course, the statement does not cue Bank [X] either.